When milk comes in, breasts get bigger. Keep feeding your newborn!

-It is quite normal for breasts to become larger and feel heavy, warmer and uncomfortable when your milk 'comes in', usually about 2 to 6 days after our baby is born.
+It is quite normal for breasts to become larger and feel heavy, warmer and uncomfortable when your breastmilk supply increases, often about 2 to 5 days after your baby is born.

 This usually doesn't affect milk flow or the ability of your baby to attach to your breast.

-However, in some cases, a mum’s breasts can become very hard, swollen and tender and her nipples become flattened and taut.
+However, in some cases, a mum’s breasts can become very hard, swollen and tender and her nipples become stretched and flattened.
+The milk will not flow well and it can be difficult for her baby to attach to the breast.
 This is called engorgement.
-It can be painful for you and make it difficult for your baby to attach to the breast.

-Engorgement can occur in any part of the breast, even under the armpit.
+Engorgement happens in both breasts at the same time.
+It can involve the whole breast, even under the armpit.

 Preventing engorgement